 The Board members stated the following reasons for their conclusions in evaluating the criteria for the evaluation of substantial and economic hardship:

-Mr. Heyer: There is not enough evidence or substantiation to support the criteria.
+Mr. Heyer: There is not enough evidence or substantiation to support a finding that the applicant proved any of the criteria of the Bexley City Code for substantial economic hardship.

-Mr. Scott: There is no evidence of a reduction of property value, no maintenance costs were submitted and the comparable cost of rehabilitation vs. new construction is unclear.
+Mr. Scott: The applicant did not provide sufficient evidence that there would be a substantial reduction of the economic value of the property, no maintenance costs for the existing structure short term or long term were submitted and the comparable cost of preservation and rehabilitation of the existing structure vs. the cost of new construction is unclear and not sufficient to meet the third criteria.
+The evidence presented by the applicant was not sufficient to prove the criteria for substantial economic hardship that would permit demolition were met.

-Mr. Hall: There is not enough evidence was presented to determine criteria (1) (2), and criteria (3) does not have enough evidence for a conclusive comparison.
+Mr. Hall: There was not enough evidence presented to determine criteria (1) (2), and criteria (3) does not have enough evidence for a conclusive comparison.
 There was not enough evidence presented to prove there is a reduction in the property value.
 There was insufficient evidence presented to prove that there were unreasonable maintenance costs of the existing property.
 There was some evidence presented by the applicant/architect on the costs of restoration of the existing structure and construction of an addition, but there were no costs presented on the proposed new house (replacement structure), no ability to compare the costs of restoration vs. new construction, and there is insufficient evidence to find criteria for substantial economic hardship necessary to permit demolition.

 Chairperson Toney: The applicant has not shown enough evidence to support criteria (1) and (2) and there is not enough information to determine criteria (3).
 The applicant failed to prove denial of demolition would result in reduction in the value of the property; the applicant did not prove the preservation of the existing residence imposes unreasonable maintenance costs or that the restoration and preservation of the residence imposes unreasonable costs.